Jobians/Bota/functions.md

 ```

 ### setProperty
-deleteMessage can be used directly as a method of the main class, as a method of a Message Object (just delete that message) or as a method of a Chat Object, in order to delete a message in that Chat.
+setProperty function can be used to set property with name for bot.

 ```php
 // main class